OptimalDesignLab/optimaldesignlab-wiki/en/pages/cpp_style.md

 Put a space between the "if", "while", or "switch" keyword and the condition.
 Avoid putting spaces between the parentheses and the condition.

-When comparing a variable with a constant, put the constant on the left of the "==".
-This will generate a compiler error if you forget an equals sign, making debugging of this problem fairly trivial.
+When comparing a variable with a constant, put the constant on the left of the `==`.
+This will generate a compiler error if you forget an equals sign, making debugging of this problem trivial.
 Ex:

 ```c++
 if (1 == x)